What Is OpEx? A Guide to Understanding Operating Expenses

 Why Does Calculating OpEx Matter?

-With your operating income calculated, you can determine your net income:
+With net income calculated, you can determine profit margins using these formulas:

 How to Manage OpEx Properly